gjtorikian/markdowntutorial.com/README.md

 As you might know, everyone and their sister has their own Markdown flavor and preference.
-Since this is intended to be a tutorial for new users of Markdown, I decided to just focus on the original specifics, leaving out tables, definition lists, and other "add ons."
+Since this is intended to be a tutorial for new users of Markdown, I decided to just focus on the original specifics, leaving out tables, definition lists, and other "addons."
 Curious writers that have mastered the basics can explore new syntaxes by themselves.

 In addition, I've omitted a lot of duplicity in the original Markdown syntax.
 For